FoNE: Precise Single-Token Number Embeddings via Fourier Features: Introduction

+LLMs require precise representations of numerical data to perform number-related tasks effectively.
+However, since LLMs treat numbers just like any other token, embeddings of numerical tokens do not systematically capture important numerical features.
+As a result, it is challenging for even billion-parameter models to achieve perfect accuracy in solving simple arithmetic tasks \footnote{Our evaluation (See Appendix \ref{app:eval_llm}) of recently released LLMs on arithmetic confirms this limitation: they still struggle with multi-digit addition and multiplication.} \citep{saxton2019analysing,dziri2024faith,lee2023teaching,shen2023positional,zhou2023algorithms}.
 While generating code can be a useful workaround, relying solely on this capability highlights a fundamental limitation: without a proper understanding of numbers, the model cannot fully grasp concepts critical to domains like mathematical theorems, physics laws, or quantitative reasoning.
-Even with approaches like Chain-of-Thought (CoT) prompting, it is important to have a perfect accuracy in solving basic arithmetic tasks to build a strong foundation for more complex reasoning.
+Even with approaches like Chain-of-Thought (CoT) prompting \citep{wei2022chain}, it is important to have a perfect accuracy in solving basic arithmetic tasks to build a strong foundation for more complex reasoning.

-Standard tokenization approaches, such as subword tokenization (e.g., GPT-4o \cite{achiam2023gpt}, Llama-3 \cite{dubey2024llama}, Phi-2 \cite{abdin2024phi}) or digit-wise tokenization (e.g., Llama-2 \cite{touvron2023llama}, Mistral \cite{jiang2023mistral}), force the model to aggregate multiple tokens to understand numbers and introduces inefficiencies by tokenizing one number to multiple tokens.
+Standard tokenization approaches, such as subword tokenization (e.g., GPT-4o \citealp{achiam2023gpt}, Llama-3 \citep{dubey2024llama}, Phi-2 \citep{abdin2024phi}) or digit-wise tokenization (e.g., Llama-2 \citep{touvron2023llama}, Mistral \citep{jiang2023mistral}), require the model to aggregate multiple tokens to understand numbers and introduces inefficiencies by tokenizing one number into multiple tokens.
 However, this inefficiency in tokenizing numbers leads to larger challenges when it comes to their representation.
-Numbers, unlike words, require systematic, frequency-agnostic representations, yet LLMs often exhibit a frequency bias in arithmetic tasks \cite{razeghi2022impact}, predicting numbers based on training data prevalence rather than adhering to their mathematical properties.
+Numbers, unlike words, require systematic, frequency-agnostic representations, yet LLMs often exhibit a frequency bias \citep{razeghi2022impact,shrestha2025mathematical,shao2025benford}, predicting numbers based on training data prevalence rather than their mathematical properties.